-Measure 3-5g per cup (150-200ml), infuse in 90º C water for 1 minute, the tea takes a little time to unfurl.
-Try subsequent infusions between 30-90 seconds gradually increeasing the time on subsequent infusions.
+Measure 3-5g per cup (100-125ml), infuse in 80-90º C water for 1 minute.
+Subsequent infusions from 60 seconds gradually increasing the time with each infusion.

 Made this way the tea can be brewed between 3-6 infusions.